jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 layout: post
 title: the algebraic theory I&#58 vector fields + derivations
 category: a geometric and topological toolkit
+sections:
+- prerequisites
+- vector fields
+- a first glimpse of sheaves
+- tangent vectors and vector fields as derivations
+- an interlude on cotangent spaces
+- Zariski tangent spaces and a summary of the five fundamental functors
+- further reading
+- references and footnotes
 ---

 This is the first of four posts devoted to the algebraic side of smooth manifold theory.
 These posts will be longer and more comprehensive than all the others on my website, due to two primary reasons: